-Truth exists without us (Let go of Ego)
+Truth exists without us (Let go of the Ego)

-Since we only discover the right answers (through our efforts) rather than generate the right answers, the truth exists on its own and so belongs to no one.
-When everyone on a team embraces this concept egos fade away and we all better collaborate on discovering the solution in support of one another.
+Since we discover the right answers (through our efforts) rather than make the right answers, the truth exists on its own and belongs to no one.
+When everyone on a team embraces this concept egos fade away and we all better collaborate on discovering the solution through support of one another.

-Skill and savvy are important for a designer or developer, but the big question is how well are you adapting to the evolving landscape — recognizing what techniques are becoming effective while letting go of the tired methods.
+Skill and savvy are important for a designer or developer, but the big question is how well are we at adapting to the evolving landscape — recognizing what techniques are becoming effective while letting go of the tired methods.

 Create clarity, and sustain clarity

 This makes product design truly heavenly.
 This “clarity” applies to the product of course, (clarity is usually what we mean by “simple”).

 But it especially applies to a team’s understanding of what we’re trying to accomplish — for our what our users will love, the roadmap ahead, and what we should be doing right now, today.